 Clinical Research at the Institute for Global Orthopaedics and Traumatology

 The IGOT Global Research Initiative (GRI) seeks to improve research capacity in low- and middle-income countries through academic partnership.
-Led by David Shearer, MD, MPH and Saam Morshed, MD, MPH, PhD, the GRI is among the leading centers in the country actively conducting prospective research in the field of orthopaedic surgery in low-resource settings.
-Our principal partners include academic centers in Tanzania, Malawi, Uganda, and Latin America.
-For inquires, contact: David Shearer (email@example.com)
+Led by Saam Morshed, MD, MPH, PhD and David Shearer, MD, MPH, the GRI is among the leading centers in the country actively conducting prospective research in the field of orthopaedic surgery in low-resource settings.
+Our principal partners include academic centers in Tanzania, Malawi, Uganda, Ghana, and Latin America.

-TANZANIA- Intramedullary Nailing Versus External Fixation for Open Tibia Fractures Randomized Controlled Trial
+Tanzania- Intramedullary Nailing Versus External Fixation for Open Tibia Fractures Randomized Controlled Trial Long-Term Follow-Up

 - Open tibia fractures are among the most common and debilitating injuries faced in low-income countries due to high rates of infection and nonunion.
 This study aims to address the question of whether internal or external fixation is better as definitive treatment for open tibia fractures in Tanzania.
 The study has enrolled and randomized 240 patients and achieved greater than 90% 1 year follow up.
 The study is currently conducting final data analysis, and we anticipate publication in the near future.

 Tanzania- Cost-effectiveness of Prosthetics for Above Knee Amputees